 From the moment you arrive on the island, keep your eyes open and always look up towards the trees.
 There are many wild koalas on Minjerribah and your chance to spot one is high.
 Every time I saw one, it was resting in a tree just near the road on the way to the north of the island, less than 5 minutes after leaving the ferry.
-There a few hanging around the cemetery.
+There are a few around the cemetery.

 2. Visit Minjerribah to spot wild kangaroos

 The best place to spot wild kangaroos is at Point Lookout, while doing the beautiful coastal walk.
-Keep your eyes opened and don’t always look at the sea: kangaroos are often relaxing or eating on the other side of the path.
+Keep your eyes open and don’t always look at the sea: kangaroos are often relaxing or eating on the other side of the path.

 You can also spot them just before starting the walk, on the grass patch in front of the ice cream shop (perfect, isn’t it?), with a beautiful view of Frenchman’s Bay behind them.